 Every time a tech uses the lift, they should follow safe-usage guidelines.
 Most mobile lifts are easy enough to operate that techs may not forget how to use them correctly, but they might be tempted to take shortcuts or push the limits.
 Reminders about safety are a good idea.
 Post signage about positioning and weight limits in places where techs will see them regularly.

 A refresher course never hurts, and if you’ve partnered with a great distributor, they can offer additional training after the purchase.
 You can time their visits to coincide with new employee training or just have them give an update demo to current employees.
 Your distributor can answer any questions that have come up and fill you in on any changes in safety recommendations.

 Safety should always be a topic of conversation at repair shops.
 Even though they’re simple to use, be sure to include mobile lifts in the discussion.

-For more information about mobile lifts, take a look at our Heavy Duty Resource Guide.
+For more information about mobile lifts, take a look at our Mobile Column Lift Buyers Guide.